 - The German battleship Tirpitz, like her sister ship Bismarck, had proven to be very difficult to sink, due in large part to the Germans harboring her in fjords which presented many natural protections against sea and air attack, in addition to the use of Anti-Air defenses and torpedo nets.
 Even repeated raids using six-ton Tallboy bombs had failed to do fatal damage, though one bomb had traveled through the ship before detonating in the seabed below, crippling the ship for a time.
 The third attempt to use Tallboys against Tirpitz, (Operation Catechism), involved dropping twenty-nine Tallboys over the target.
 They scored two hits and one near miss, and several of the other misses destroyed the sandbank and torpedo nets which had been built up to help protect the ship.
 Tirpitz finally met her end with one last internal explosion (blowing one of the turrets off the ship) before she capsized in the fjord.

-- The events in MiG Alley also served as inspiration for canyon runs (certainly for the one in Firefox, if not Star Wars), since a plane in pursuit often took damage from the dust kicked up by the running plane, aiding evasion, and that region of North Korea is lousy with convenient canyons.
+- The events in MiG Alley also served as inspiration for canyon runs (certainly for the one in Firefox, if not Star Wars), since a plane in pursuit often took damage from the dust kicked up by the running plane, aiding evasion, and that region of North Korea (and northeast China) is lousy with convenient canyons.

 - In 1981 the Israeli Air Force pulled off an impossible mission in Operation Opera, the long range attack on Iraq's nuclear reactor.
 A force of heavily laden F-16's and F-15's traveled across Jordan and Saudi Arabia at altitudes as low as 30 meters before popping up to completely destroy the reactor complex.
 Ground defenses were taken completely by surprise and not a single Israeli aircraft was damaged.